1. What is a Goldendoodle?

 10. Why are your puppies so expensive?

-condition?
-When a good breeder has a litter of puppies, they
+When a reputable breeder has a litter of puppies, they

 have thousands of dollars and thousands of hours behind it.